 As a young man, educated traditionally in the forties and fifties, I wasn’t prepared for the modern classroom.
 In my day, the schools were orderly, not a fist-fighting, pill-popping jungle.
 Although I was sometimes smart enough to spot the mendacity and propaganda that was creeping into the schools during my school years, the schools were generally a safe place for traditional learning.
 Most students were taught to understand through education and hard work that they could realize their dreams.

-When I decided to teach in the sixties and seventies, I saw for the first time the raw reality of change, especially in inner-city schools.
+When I decided to teach in the late sixties and earlyseventies, I saw for the first time the raw reality of change, especially in inner-city schools.
 Understanding the cause for this rising breakdown of order didn’t come easily for me.
 It took time – and much reading, thinking and testing to identify.
 Like so many teachers, I was concerned about the students’ freedom to run wild and to destroy property with immunity.
 At first, I blamed the principal, attributing the disorder to his inability to motivate the students – until I realized that the principal was in place, not because of some accident, but because he was exactly the person needed by the system to advance such chaos.

 This was true, not just where I taught, but at other inner-city public schools as well.
 Many principles were used like pawns, carefully chosen, to set in motion activities that would accelerate the disintegration of education.
 They did this by employing a myriad of activities, like mismatching teachers and subjects, encouraging student power, and supporting academic programs that would handicap learning.
-(Several examples of the latter included teaching the look-say reading method, the confusing new math system, and even revisionist history.)
-To give purpose to the chaos that followed, ruthless teachers who thrived in failing classrooms were hired to advance their political agenda, in lieu of reading, writing, and arithmetic.
+(Several examples of the latter included the look-say reading method, a confusing new math system, and even revisionist history.)
+To give purpose to the chaos that followed, incompetent teachers who thrived in failing classrooms were hired to advance their political agenda, in lieu of reading, writing, and arithmetic.

 When I finally stepped through the cloud of deception, carefully created to blur my understanding of the problem, I began to see a very dark force at play.
 Quite by accident I came across Dr. Maria Montessori’s book, The Absorbent Mind, which was published many years earlier.
 This honest, and easy-to-read book immediately clarified the problem for me.
 Instead of advancing the moral relativity inherent in pragmatism, taught in most government schools, Dr. Montessori advanced a philosophy of education that respected the moral and intellectual growth of each child.
 In my novel, The Fire Within, I identified these two diametrically opposing views of education and set them against each other to demonstrate what would happen when they were put into action.
 After publishing my book, I went on the road in the early 80s to promote it.
 Through hard-work and design I was booked by many talk shows, locally and nationally.